 Vandalism is prohibited.
+Vandalism to Division property will not be tolerated and those responsible will be held accountable.
+The student’s parent will be invoiced for any costs associated with the vandalism.
 This applies, but is not limited to: the school building and its fixtures; textbooks and other learning resources; and personal belongings of staff, students or members of the community.

 Food/Gum.- Students are not to chew gum at school nor are they to eat or drink during class time unless authorized by a staff member.